 The companies that invested in innovation during the crisis displayed 14% more growth in the following decade than the companies that did not.
 What did these companies do differently?
 They collaborated with other businesses, explored new market opportunities, leveraged technology in new ways, and were competing on value instead of price.
 At the same time, in a crisis companies need to be cautious with spending.
 The research shows that investing into innovation is not the only driver for success.
 Companies need to find a balance between investing in innovation and reducing your cost structure.
 Though, firing staff is not the preferred way to control your costs - this will only backfire in the near future.
 Here are cost management strategies that have been proven successful in previous crises:

 While these defensive measure are in place, follow your customers and invest where you can create value.
 Allow your staff to experiment with new ways to interact with customers and learn as much as they can.
 It is very important to build a solid foundation that pushes you into the pole position when the economy is picking up again.
 Where do you find inspiration in this list of measures?
-How will you start to balance innovation and cost control?
-Do you still think that meeting face-to-face is the only effective way to collaborate?
-Many people went through different experiences.
-First, they struggled to work remotely overcoming technical and social barriers.
-Then came the realisation that remote working actually works; it is possible to achieve a lot (and even more) even when we are not able to meet.
-And a third phase has arrived where we want to enrich virtual collaboration with physical interaction.
-What is you preferred mix of the two worlds?
+How will you start to balance innovation and cost control? |

 Subscribe